kigold/iac_pulumi_sample/README.md

 ### Installation
 Get Started with Pulumi [https://www.pulumi.com/docs/get-started/].
-You need to setup your programing language of choice, and since we will be deploying to docker and kubernetes, you would need to set those up also.
+You need to setup your programing language of choice, and since we will be deploying to docker and kubernetes, you would also need to set those up.

 ### Installation
-Cd into the directory sample, iac_ts_docker or iac_ts_k8s etc
+Cd into the IaC directories iac_ts_docker or iac_ts_k8s etc

 powershell
   ```sh